Snake Pass Review

 Snake Pass 8

 The origin of Snake Pass can be traced back to developer Seb Liese learning to program using the Unreal Engine.
-Listening to the team discuss the story behind how he created a snake-like rope that eventually turned into a Game Jam project, and finally Snake Pass warmed my heart with how much passion went into the title.
+Listening to the team discuss the story behind how he created a snake-like rope that eventually turned into a Game Jam project, and finally Snake Pass, warmed my heart with how much passion went into the title.
 Sumo Digital, known for their work on LittleBigPlanet 3, has crafted a bright and colorful puzzle-platformer, featuring a charming duo of characters and hidden collectibles.

-When I try and think back, I can’t recall ever controlling a snake, let alone one that is as expressive as Noodle.
+When I try to think back, I can't recall ever controlling a snake, let alone one that is as expressive as Noodle.
 First and foremost, the control mechanics do take some time to learn the ropes of moving around levels as a snake, including climbing, clinging, and wrapping yourself in all sorts of manners.
-While the game doesn’t feature any enemies, you will have to contend with gravity, who more often than not, wins.
+While the game doesn't feature any enemies, you will have to contend with gravity, which more often than not, wins.
 Your faithful hummingbird companion, named Doodle, can assist you to a certain extent, but there is only so much that a tiny bird can do to help your slithering body.

-The game begins with Noodle woken up from a nap, as Doodle notices that one of the keystones was for the area they were in was missing.
-The detailed and vibrant tribal setting visuals simply pop off the screen, as you meander your orange, yellow and black reptile across connected pieces of bamboo, crumbling ruins, and even through the water.
-Each of the game’s levels has three keystones that must be collected to open the gate to the next area.
-Along the way, you’ll be directed to their locations by collected glowing blue orbs, similar to the music notes in Banjo-Kazooie.
+The game begins with Noodle woken up from a nap, as Doodle notices that one of the keystones for the area was missing.
+The detailed and vibrant tribal setting visuals simply pop off the screen, as you meander your orange, yellow, and black reptile across connected pieces of bamboo, crumbling ruins, and even through water.
+Each of the game's levels has three keystones that must be collected to open the gate to the next area.
+Along the way, you'll be directed to their locations by collecting glowing blue orbs, similar to the music notes in Banjo-Kazooie.
 Doodle will also point out anything nearby that you can snag, although levels have five hidden coins that will task you with scouring every inch of the maps to find them.
 Checkpoints are provided in case you fall off the edge of the map or hit one of the environmental hazards.
-When this happens, you’ll lose everything you collected since the last checkpoint.
-It’s quite common in the first few levels for you to fall to your death, particularly since the game’s difficulty spikes in the later half.
+When this happens, you'll lose everything you collected since the last checkpoint.
+It's quite common in the first few levels for you to fall to your death, particularly since the game's difficulty spikes in the latter half.

-If you find yourself not quite making it up the side of a structure due to lack of momentum, you can have Doodle pick up your tail to give you a decent amount of upwards boost.
-While helpful, it isn’t a reliable solution, and let's be honest, there is only so much that a hummingbird can do to assist.
+If you find yourself not quite making it up the side of a structure due to lack of momentum, you can have Doodle pick up your tail to give you a decent amount of upward boost.
+While helpful, it isn't a reliable solution, and let's be honest, there is only so much that a hummingbird can do to assist.

 Simply Put

 Snake Pass is a highly enjoyable and charming puzzle-platformer full of character.
-Attempting to collect all of the coins and orbs can lead to a few frustrating deaths, especially if you didn’t reach a checkpoint.
-Playing the game on a PlayStation 4 Pro, I did experience some micro stuttering that would occur randomly, but nothing that took away from the experience.
+Attempting to collect all of the coins and orbs can lead to a few frustrating deaths, especially if you didn't reach a checkpoint.
+Playing the game on a PlayStation 4 Pro, I did experience some micro-stuttering that would occur randomly, but nothing that took away from the experience.
 In fact, Snake Pass does feature a 4K resolution and high dynamic range (HDR) support if you have a compatible display.
-The game’s audio is superb, composed by David Wise (Donkey Kong Country) fitting in with the vibrant art and characters full of expressions.
-Just like in LBP, you can change Noodle’s expressions using the directional pad.
+The game's audio is superb, composed by David Wise (Donkey Kong Country) fitting in with the vibrant art and characters full of expressions.
+Just like in LittleBigPlanet, you can change Noodle's expressions using the directional pad.

 More Reviews on SelectButton